ultrasaurus/webgenr/README.md

     also look for `.markdown`

 ### TODO - tech debt
-- need to write some automated tests
+- need to write some more automated tests
+- stylesheet.css is auto-generated for TOC, consider moving book contents into subdirectory OR something else, otherwise if someone creates stylesheet.css at root not sure what will happen
 - currently using https://github.com/ultrasaurus/epub-builder.
   At some point, need to figure out if we need to:
     1. hard fork the library we're using "own" the epub making code